 This filtering feature will be useful for moderating otherwise offensive or unnecessary comments from users on Instagram photos and videos on users’ personal accounts.
 You can specify any number of words you want filtered out of the comments on your media, and Instagram takes care of the rest automatically.

-To use the new feature, simply follow these steps:
+To use the new feature on your iPhone, simply follow these steps:

 1) Open the Instagram app on your iPhone.

-2) Go to your Profile tab in the app and then tap on the Settings cog button.
+2) Go to your Profile tab in the app and then tap on the Menu button.

-3) When you’re in your Instagram settings, scroll down until you see the Comments cell, then tap on it.
+3) Select Settings > Privacy and scroll down until you see the Comments cell, then tap on it.

-4) Next, enable the Hide Inappropriate Comments toggle switch if it’s not already turned on.
+4) Next, enable the Hide Offensive Comments toggle switch if it’s not already turned on.

-5) Add words to the Custom Keywords text field, separated by commas, that you don’t want showing up in your Instagram media comments.
+5) Enable the toggle for Manual Filter and add words to the text field, separated by commas, that you don’t want showing up in your Instagram media comments.

 And you’re done!